 As an international applicant, you are also required to complete an International Student Application.
 This document is available on our website.
-Download the word document for Admission to TTUHSC SOP in addition to completing the online application for the SOP.
+Download the word document for Admission to the Texas Tech University Health Sciences Center School of Pharmacy in addition to completing the online application for the School of Pharmacy.
 You will find a Checklist of Documents Required that you can print to help guide you through the process.
 Please send all application materials and fees to the address listed on the applications.
 The deadline for the International Student Application and the online application for foreign students is November 1.
 A foreign transcript course by course evaluation is required for any course being considered as a prerequisite.

-The SOP accepts applications only for the fall semester.
+The School of Pharmacy accepts applications only for the fall semester.
 Before an application can be considered, you must have the Pharmacy College Admission Test (PCAT) results and TOEFL scores reported to us.
 The PCAT booklet explains procedures that must be followed by foreign students to obtain testing.
 Applicants who have demonstrated significant achievement through PCAT scores and grade point average and who will complete both the pre-pharmacy and general education requirements may receive an admission interview.
 The purpose of the interview is to give you an opportunity to personally present your unique qualifications and see if our program will meet your needs.

-You are responsible for your own transportation, accommodations and meals if invited for an interview.
+You are responsible for your own transportation, accommodations, and meals if invited for an interview.
 An interview does not guarantee admission, but you cannot be admitted without an interview.